 Immunotherapy, quite effective in other types of cancer, is malorezultativnoy in the treatment of pancreatic cancer.
 Tumor around allocates a protective layer of cells and proteins that prevent immune cells penetrate.

-Exposing the analysis of tumor tissue, the researchers from the United Kingdom found high levels of CXCR2 protein.
+Exposing the analysis of tumor tissue, the researchers from the United Kingdom have found a high protein content CXCR2.
 The higher was the level of the patient, the worse the results were shown during treatment.

-Further experiments in mice confirmed the assumption that the protective effect of CXCR2 protein to the tumor.
+Further experiments in mice confirmed the assumption that the protective effect of the protein CXCR2 tumor.
 In addition, the scientists found that mice deprived of CXCR2, immune cells infiltrated into the malignancy.

 In addition, scientists have tried to understand why CXCR2 contributed to the development of tumors.
-They concluded that the protein plays a "guide" role for neutrophils and myeloid series of cells that should protect tissue from damage.
+They concluded that the protein plays a role of "guide" for the number of neutrophils and myeloid cells to protect tissues from damage.

 Apparently, malignancy somehow change their orientation and use for their growth.
 In support of this, researchers noted a large number of neutrophils and tumor suppressor cells in the tumor.

-"The good news is that clinical trials CXCR2 protein blockers already come to an end.
-Doctors are aware of their safety for patients and know how best to give them ", - says Dr. Jennifer Morton.
+"The good news is that clinical trials blockers CXCR2 protein has come to an end Doctors are aware of their safety for patients and know how best to give them.", - says Dr. Jennifer Morton.